vaadin/copilot/README.md

 - **Copilot Version:** Mention the version number of Copilot.
 - **Additional information:** Is there anything else you can add about the proposal?

+#### Obtaining Version Numbers

+To get the version numbers for Vaadin, Hilla, the operating system, and your browser, you can simply use the left side panel, when Copilot is activated.
+This panel will contain all the version numbers, along with the Copilot version.

 ### Additional Information

 If possible, add screenshots or videos to provide visual context to the issue.
 This can often help clarify the problem more than text descriptions alone.